Colne, Cambridgeshire

 Colne is a village and civil parish in Cambridgeshire, England.
 Colne lies about 9 mi east of Huntingdon; the villages of Bluntisham, Woodhurst, and Somersham are close by.
 Colne is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.

-Etymology
+Toponymy

 The village was known as Collen in the 13th century and Colneye in the 14th century.
 The name is pronounced like "cone".

 History

 In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
 The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
 Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

 Colne was listed in the Domesday Book in the Hundred of Hurstingstone in Huntingdonshire; the name of the settlement was written as Colne in the Domesday Book.
 In 1086 there was just one manor at Colne; the annual rent paid to the lord of the manor in 1066 had been £6 and the rent had fallen to £5 in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there was 18 households at Colne.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Colne in 1086 is that it was within the range of 63 and 90 people.

 The Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
 In different parts of the country, these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
 By 1086, the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed as £1 for tax purposes.
 The survey records that there were seven ploughlands at Colne in 1086.

 In addition to the arable land, there was 10 acre of meadows and 1892 acre of woodland at Colne.